kentaro/mruby-hibari/README.md

 #### `uri()` => `URI`

-Builds URI and returns it as `URI` object.
+Builds URI and returns it as `URI` object (See https://github.com/zzak/mruby-uri for details).

 #### `params()` => `Hash`